 A lot of the time, the urge to snack stems from not feeling satisfied.
 Getting enough protein will help with this, because it helps you stay full longer.

-A high-protein snack like Naked Shake during the day is an easy way to get more protein without having to compromise taste for convenience.
+Naked Shake is our plant based protein shake.
+It is an easy way to get more protein without having to compromise taste for convenience.
 This shake packs 20 grams of protein with only around 120 calories.
 Just add to water and mix.

 3. Be mindful about hunger vs. habit